Chroknowlogy

 Tags

-open access creative commons copyright canada privacy archives academic freedom academic publishers publishing information literacy open source libre free open scholarship censorship academia knowledge memory culture media digital scholarship open data humanities information ethics rights open science concordia freedom of expression critical thinking note-taking journalism library data
+open access creative commons copyright canada privacy archives academia academic freedom academic publishers publishing information literacy open source libre free open scholarship censorship knowledge memory note-taking culture media digital scholarship open data humanities information ethics rights open science concordia freedom of expression critical thinking journalism technology library data

 Chroknowlogy ∞ Thinking about the ethical care of information, knowledge, culture, and what we do for societies over a very long time.
 All content © Joshua Chalifour and licensed as CC BY-NC-SA (unless otherwise noted).